bjohnson7/ui-internship-training-docs/src/pages/setup/getting-liferays-source-code.md

 <article id="forkLiferay">

-## Fork Liferay Portal's repository
+## Fork Liferay Portal's Repository

 Forking a repository is a simple two-step process.
 In order to begin making changes, you will need to fork the repository.